openlibhums/nglp_importer/README.md

       import-single       Import a single item
-      list-collections    List available community collections on the WDP list-items          List available community collection items on the WDP nuke-collection     Deletes all items in a collection [WARNING] test-authorisation  Test that authorisation is working on the WDP
+      list-collections    List available community collections on the WDP list-items          List available community collection items on the WDP nuke-collection     [WARNING] Deletes all items in a collection test-authorisation  Test that authorisation is working on the WDP

+Items marked [WARNING] are destructive.
+The client will not ask for confirmation before destructive operations.

 ## Configuration and Setup
 Requirements should be installed using pip3 -r requirements.txt